Is Deferring College Acceptance A Worthwhile Alternative in the Wake of covid-19?

 Benefits of deferring:

-2. You can retain the value of education that you are looking for as remote learning is not likely to be as effective as in-person instruction.
-You will miss out on personal interactions with fellow students and teachers, which is important for knowledge exchange.
+- You can retain the value of education that you are looking, for as remote learning is not likely to be as effective as in-person instruction.
+You will miss personal interactions with fellow students and teachers, which is important for knowledge exchange.
 In essence, the quality of education will not be the same in the online mode.

-3. You may consider this time as a ‘ gap year’ and re-evaluate your study options and career goals by taking up short term course and gaining some work exposure
+- You may consider this time as a ‘gap year’ and re-evaluate your study options and career goals by taking up short-term course and gaining some work exposure

-4. Please be informed that if your university allows you to defer the admit, then you have something in hand for the next year.
-If you have earned an admit this year, it in no way implies that you will get ACCEPTED next year as well, as the competition is likely to heat up and be tougher (considering the number of applicants will be more if the current situation continues to prevail ) and there is a possibility that you may not get the coveted ADMIT from your desired university in the ensuing year.
+- Please be informed that if your university allows you to defer the admission, then you have something in hand for the following year.
+If you have earned an admission this year, it in no way implies that you will get ACCEPTED next year as well, as the competition is likely to heat up and be tougher (considering the number of applicants will be more if the current situation continues to prevail).
+There is a possibility that you may not get the coveted ADMIT from your desired university in the ensuing year.

-1. The general presumption is that it would not be easy to get back into the groove and resume classes due to the break-in continuity and loss of academic momentum, irrespective of the academic pursuits that you intend to take up during the deferral period
+- The general presumption is that it would not be easy to get back into the groove and resume classes due to the break-in continuity and loss of academic momentum, irrespective of the academic pursuits that you intend to take up during the deferral period.

 As universities continue to plan and prepare for the immediate and long-term challenges brought about by COVID-19, we hope that you will weigh the emerging scenarios with prudence, foresight, and caution, as the onus to defer or not entirely lies with you.